The Magnum Ice Cream Company N.V. research snapshot

 Industry trend

 Global ice cream is a resilient, occasion-driven category with mid-single-digit growth potential from premiumization, impulse formats, emerging-market penetration, and digital commerce.
-Climate and commodity swings still make the business more seasonal and cost-sensitive than many packaged-food peers.
+Climate, commodity, and regulatory swings still make the business more seasonal and cost-sensitive than many packaged-food peers.

 Valuation and margin of safety